Piccalilli Recipe

 Hi Janette – I’m currently making this for my British friend who’s coming back to Phoenix again and he likes really spicy food.
 How could I zap this up a little.
 Just finished making him 4 jars of your Indian Apple Chutney to take home because he loved it last time over.
 You’re making me a lot of work….lol but he loves it.
 The smell of vinegar is driving my husband mental but he’ll get over it.

-Sliced jalapeños would add spice.
+Sliced jalapeños would add spice or some chili flakes.

 One of the better recipes I’ve tried.
 I left out the green beans